citp/privacy-policy-historical/r/ru/rud/rudefuck.com.md

     * market research, sales and marketing

-    * direct marketing â€“ see _Direct marketing_ for details
+    * direct marketing – see _Direct marketing_ for details

     * identity and fraud checking